Call4Cloud | MMP-C | Autopilot | Device Preparation

 Allow winget to install MS Store packages without account by zachcwillson · Pull Request #2095 · microsoft/winget-cli · GitHub

-After updating the desktop app installer we can install all the UWP apps we want!
-No restrictions nothing… Duhhh it’s Winget and it doesn’t seem to need access to the Microsoft Store to install the UWP apps.
+After updating the desktop app installer, we can install all the UWP apps we want!
+There are no restrictions.
+Duhhh, it’s Winget, and it doesn’t seem to need access to the Microsoft Store to install the UWP apps.

 $namespaceName = "root\cimv2\mdm\dmmap"